anoma/nspec/docs/architecture-2/ordering/consensus/hpaxos-formal.md

 ## Definition: Caught

-Some behavior can create a proof that an acceptor is Byzantine.
+Some behaviour can create a proof that an acceptor is Byzantine.
-Unlike Byzantine Paxos, our acceptors and learners must adapt to Byzantine behavior.
+Unlike Byzantine Paxos, our acceptors and learners must adapt to Byzantine behaviour.
 We say that an acceptor $\purple p$ is _caught_ in a message $\green x$ if the transitive references of $\green x$ include evidence such as two messages, $\red m$ and $\blue{m^\prime}$, both signed by $\purple p$, in which neither is featured in the other's transitive history chain.

 $$